Security

 IPC Sender Identity (Unforgeable)

 Every IPC message carries a sender_principal field.
-This field is set by the kernel in send_message_with_capability() at ipc/mod.rs:586, not by user code.
+The kernel transcribes this from the caller’s bound Principal — it does not interpret it.
+Per ADR-026, the kernel reads the Principal AID, copies it onto the outgoing message, and never branches on the AID value to make a policy decision.
 User-space cannot write to this field — any value it sets is overwritten before the message is enqueued.

 Process A calls SYS_WRITE → kernel IPC path: